droo303/coq-automatons/README.md

 # coq-automatons
-School project for describtion of finite automata in coq
+School project for description of finite automata in coq

 ### Files structure
 `BaseDefinitions` contains definitions of concepts needed for work with automatons